TechnoDiktator/Swiggy-Card-Game-Challenge/README.md

 # Swiggy-Card-Game-Challenge
 Card Game code explanation

-## HOW TO RUN -  Down the repo and run the gamestart.java file in any Java IDE or from command line
+## HOW TO RUN -  Download the repo and run the gamestart.java file in any Java IDE or from command line

 ## Entities